anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

        -  Description
        -  Example
     *  -  File Content
-       -  The content of the result DOC file.
+       -  The content of the result DOCX file.
        -  It is a Base64 encoded content of the result file.

 .. rubric:: Input Parameters